P-lauski/fhstrawberrylegionv2/README.md

 - [VerpiMoDz](https://forum.cfx.re/u/VerpiMoDz) for creating the original map, which can be found [here](https://forum.cfx.re/t/strawberry-gardens-free-legion-square-replaced/5122423).
 - [MrVicho13](https://www.gta5-mods.com/users/Mrvicho13) for creating the navmesh files for proper ambient ped movement/behaviour.
 - [Popcorn Roleplay](https://discord.gg/popcornroleplay) for testing and reporting bugs and issues with the map while it was being worked on.
-- [P-Lauski](https://imperial-studio.tebex.io/) and [LamontCranston](https://forum.cfx.re/u/lamontcranston/summary) for help troubleshooting, testing, and research
+- [P-Lauski](https://imperial-studio.tebex.io/) and [LamontCranston](https://forum.cfx.re/u/lamontcranston/summary) for help troubleshooting, testing, additional fixes and research.

 # Photos: